minenwerfer/braun/README.md

     }
   },
   module: {
-    // then set up the loader after vue-loader
+    // then set up the loader after vue/babel/whatever else loader
     // (the order matters)
     rules: [
       {
-        test: /\.vue$/,
+        test: /(\.vue|router\.(t|j)s)$/,
-        use: [
-          'vue-loader',
-          {
         loader: 'icon-loader',
         options: {
           // what should we look for in the source files?
           // in this example we would be using something like <sv-icon name="user" />
           tag: 'sv-icon',
           // those are always moved
           // this is useful when icon names arent present as literals in files
           ensureList: [
             'user',
             'settings'
           ]
         }
-          }
-        ]
       },
     }
   ],